 My kids love to play with dough.
 They don't care if it's commercial Play-Doh or homemade play dough or salt dough or flour dough or cloud dough or something else.
 They just love dough.

-I wanted to make them a different kind of dough since we make salt/flour dough all the time.
+I wanted to make them a different kind of dough since we make this salt dough recipe all the time.
 (I've seen this recipe called Salt Dough and seen it called Flour Dough in different places, but I'm going to call it salt dough for the sake of this blog post.)

 I decided the different element would be color.